carverdo/dcleaner/README.md

 In git bash if we haven't already, `heroku login`.
 `heroku addons` will show us that database.
-`heroku pg:promote DATABASE` (which means rewire DATABASE; look to connection setting `Psql` on the heroku dashboard.
+`heroku pg:promote DATABASE` (which means rewire DATABASE; look to connection setting `Psql` on the heroku dashboard).
 Not strictly necessary with only one db, but it will re-title the db with an easier-to-remember colour-scheme name.
 ### Copy across a DB
 In pgAdmin right-click and `backup` to somewhere in dropbox.
 Copy the link which will look